First Semester Sophomores

 The process for declaring your concentration is straightforward, and you can complete it by taking the following steps:

 1. Go to my.harvard.edu and follow the instructions to Declare or Change Concentration.
 Be sure to choose a track, and focus, within History and Science.
 If you change your mind about your track or focus later on, it’s a simple process to update it.
-The deadline for the Class of 2023 to submit the declaration of concentration is Thursday, November 19, 2020.

 2. Complete a Courses in Concentration form.
 A separate form is available for each track and focus.
 We ask sophomores to submit the form at the beginning of their spring semester, but in the meantime, it can be used as a guide to plan the courses you will take for concentration credit.
 We ask all concentrators to complete a new form, or update their most recent one, at least once each year.
 The form is not binding, and can be revised until the second semester of the senior year.